 In 1895 William Carter, of Parkstone, Dorset, bought 20 acres of Nelmes Manor and Lee Garden Manor to build ‘country villas for city gentlemen’.
 Carter put up a wide variety of dwellings, from bungalows to family houses with accommodation for servants, and named the estate after his eldest son, Emerson.
 Other developers added their own estates, such as Haynes Park and Great and Little Nelmes, but the original name has come to apply to the whole neighbourhood.

-The Emerson Park Stores (now a restaurant) and the Chequers Inn were built in 1899, the latter replacing a “quaint old beerhouse.”
+The Emerson Park Stores (now a restaurant) and the Chequers Inn were built in 1899, the latter replacing a “quaint old beerhouse” of the same name.
 Emerson Park station (originally ‘halt’) opened between the two establishments in 1909.